guigrpa/giu/README.md

   plain?: boolean,
-  defaultButton?: boolean, // will be highlighted and automatically selected when RETURN is pressed onClick?: (ev: SyntheticEvent<*>) => any, // `click` handler for the button style?: Object, // merged with the button's style accent?: boolean, // accent style (use it with MDL theme)
+  defaultButton?: boolean, // will be highlighted and automatically selected when RETURN is pressed onClick?: (ev: SyntheticEvent<*>) => any, // `click` handler for the button accent?: boolean, // accent style (use it with MDL theme)
 |};
 ```